rogit31/vostera.md/Vespera Argent.md

   - "Vespera is a 19th-level spellcaster.
 Her spellcasting ability is Intelligence (spell save DC 20, +10 to hit with spell attacks).
 Vespera can cast any spell in existence, but prefers to use the ones listed in the actions."

 ```

+## Logs
+- Became consul of the [[Ashir Empire]]
+- Declared war on Aegur
+- Sent a team (originally Cheetoh's angels) to fetch the book of civilization and its containing schematics
+-